-Zoom Dysmorphia: Dr. Athré Featured on Houston’s KHOU 11 News
+Zoom Dysmorphia: Dr. Athré Interviewed by Houston’s KHOU 11 News

 People are having to “face” their appearance more than ever with the increase of Zoom calls and other forms of video conferencing in the past year.
 Although video screens aren’t mirrors, and often show a slightly distorted image, opportunities for self-criticism are everywhere.

 The new term for this is “Zoom dysmorphia,” coined by Dr. Kourash of Massachusetts General Hospital and Harvard Medical School.